alttch/yedb/README.md

 The object MAY contain additional fields.

+If key explain is requested for a schema key, it MUST start with "!" symbol to tell clients that the key does not physically exists in the database.

-If the database engine has data type schemas (see 2.4.3) implemented, the *schema* field for *.schema* keys MUST contain the value "JSON Schema VERSION", e.g. "JSON Schema Draft-7".
+If the database engine has data type schemas (see 2.4.3) implemented, the *schema* field for *.schema* keys MUST contain the value "!JSON Schema VERSION", e.g. "!JSON Schema Draft-7".

 If schema implements custom data types, this MUST be clearly and properly explained.
 E.g. if a key schema defines that keys must contain valid Python